spences10/blog.scottspence.me/posts/2018/2018-12-31-wsl-bootstrap-2019/index.md

 From a new terminal type in `nano ~/.bashrc`, nano is a bash text editor.
-Scroll (or Page) down to the bottom of the file and add in an alias for fish, `alias f=fish` then to exit nano Ctrl+x and confirma changes with a `y`.
+Scroll (or Page) down to the bottom of the file and add in an alias for fish, `alias f=fish` then to exit nano Ctrl+x and confirm changes with a `y`.
 Reload the `.bashrc` file like we did after using n to install Node `. /home/scott/.bashrc` but your username in place of mine 😄, now we can use f instead of fish!
 Well done you saved